-Member State: as used in this document, an EU Member State which has adopted the single currency in accordance with the Treaty.
+Member State: as used in this document, an EU Member State whose currency is the euro.

 Minimum allotment amount: the lower limit of the amount to be allotted to individual counterparties in a tender operation.
 The Eurosystem may decide to allot a minimum amount to each counterparty in its tender operations.
 Minimum allotment ratio: the lower limit, expressed in percentage terms, of the ratio of bids at the marginal interest rate to be allotted in a tender operation.
 The Eurosystem may decide to apply a minimum allotment ratio in its tender operations.